The Transformation of the North Shore & Acrisure Stadium

 North Shore Development Alongside Heinz Field & Acrisure Stadium Growth

-Following the successful new stadium build, both the Steelers and the Pirates set their sights on developing the North Shore area directly surrounding the stadium to further incorporate their home field into the Pittsburgh community.
-In 2003, the Stadium Authority, the City of Pittsburgh, and North Shore Developers, LP entered into an agreement under which the Steelers and the Pirates were able to drive commercial development to the North Shore.
+Following the successful build of new stadiums, both the Steelers and the Pirates set their sights on developing the North Shore area directly surrounding the stadiums to further incorporate their home fields into the Pittsburgh community.
+In 2003, the Stadium Authority, the City of Pittsburgh, and North Shore Developers, L.P., entered into an agreement under which the Steelers and the Pirates were able to drive commercial development to the North Shore.
 The area under the agreement includes the land between PNC Park and what is now Acrisure Stadium, as outlined below:

 Rendering of the proposed development area between the two stadiums.